UK first to roll out AstraZeneca shots in race to stem COVID surge

 The U.S. Centers for Disease Control and Prevention said it had administered 4.2 million first doses of COVID-19 vaccines as of Saturday morning and distributed 13.07 million doses.

-But Israel is the world leader: more than a tenth of its population have had a vaccine and Israel is now administering more than 150,000 doses a day.
+More than a tenth of Israel’s population have had a vaccine and it and is now administering more than 150,000 doses a day.

-Britain became the first Western country to approve and roll out a COVID-19 vaccine.
-Others have taken a longer and more cautious approach, though Russia and China have been inoculating their citizens for months with several different vaccines still undergoing late-stage trials.
+Britain became the first Western country to approve and roll out a COVID-19 vaccine, although it is months behind Russia and China.
+Others have taken a longer and more cautious approach.
+Several different vaccines are still undergoing late-stage trials.

-China on Dec.
-31. approved its first COVID-19 vaccine for general public use, a shot developed by an affiliate of state-backed pharmaceutical giant Sinopharm.
-The company said it is 79% effective against the virus.

-Russia said on Nov.
-24 its Sputnik V vaccine was 91.4% effective based on interim late-stage trial results.
-It started vaccinations in August and has inoculated more than 100,000 people so far.

 India approved the Oxford/AstraZeneca vaccine on Sunday for emergency use.